 Severe inflammation in the gum tissue is also related to elevated levels of C-reactive proteins that have been linked to heart disease.

-According to the American Association of Periodontology, you may have gum disease if:
+According to the American Association of Periodontology, you may have gum disease if you experience:

-If you notice any of these symptoms, make an appointment with your dentist.
-The sooner you seek care, the better your chances of reversing any damage from periodontitis.
+If you notice any of the symptoms below, make an appointment with your dentist.
+The sooner you seek care, the better your chances of reversing any damage and protecting your total health.

 Good oral hygiene can prevent gum disease.
-Follow these steps to maintain healthy teeth and gums.
+You can maintain healthy teeth and gums if you:

 Members with health and dental plans from HMSA who have a stroke are enrolled automatically.
 Dental members who don’t have a health plan with HMSA can easily enroll online.